nasaharvest/ml-for-remote-sensing/iclr2024/index.markdown

 ### Paper Format

-We short papers describing new and ongoing/in progress research of **4 pages**.
+We invite short papers describing new and ongoing/in progress research of **4 pages**.
 Page limits do not include references, which are unlimited.
 Papers will be **non-archival**.
 To prepare your submission, please use the [LaTeX style files for ICLR 2024](https://github.com/ICLR/Master-Template/raw/master/iclr2024.zip).
 Paper reviews will be **double blind**.
-When submitting your manuscript, make sure you do not include any personally-identifying information such as author names or Github links which would de-anonymize the submission.
+When submitting your manuscript, make sure you do not include any personally-identifying information such as author names or GitHub links which would de-anonymize the submission.

 Machine Learning for Remote Sensing is non-archival and thus dual submission is allowed where permitted by third parties.